dbratell/goodreadslibrarianaddon/README.md

 * Warns about invalid ISBNs to cover when someone has put a truncated ISBN13 in the ISBN10 field.

-* Autogenerates ISBN13 from ISBN10, to avoid cases where a edition ends up with one ISBN13 instance and one ISBN10 instance.
+* Auto-generates ISBN13 from ISBN10, to avoid cases where a edition ends up with one ISBN13 instance and one ISBN10 instance.

 * Auto-enable "keyword" when writing text in the combine search field so